BiTinerary/PersonalAPI/readme.md

 Which is as secure as your email login and/or LAN credentials.
 Triggered from what is essentially a text/SMS based CLI.

 **Some ideas:**
-If content of message contains 'ipman', then `curl icanhazip.com` and send SMS with response.
+'ipman' == then `curl icanhazip.com` and send SMS with response.
+`creditScore` == run webscrape script to get credit Score, current alerts, last opened account, identity scurity status, etc...
+`laidOff` == send out resume to specified email addresses.
-If content == 'weather' send weatherunderground api response.
+'weather' == send weatherunderground api response.
-If command detected from stranger number, send response after authentication on personal device.
-If command detected == `blackout` run mass shutdown/kill command on device?
+`blackout` == run mass shutdown/kill command on device/s?
-If command == `find regexForPhoneNumber`, response with Pipl.com api results.
+`find regexForPhoneNumber` == response with Pipl.com api results.
+If command detected but from stranger number, send response after authentication on personal device?

 ## Requirements
 * [Gmail For Ruby](https://github.com/gmailgem/gmail)